weikinhuang/esxi-simple-web/README.md

 Inspired by virtuallyGhetto's [Ghetto webAccess for ESXi](http://www.virtuallyghetto.com/2011/12/ghetto-webaccess-for-esxi.html)

+## Deprecation Notice

+This method is now deprecated as ESXi 6+ has a web ui built in now using this fling: [ESXi Embedded Host Client](https://labs.vmware.com/flings/esxi-embedded-host-client)

 ## Installation & Usage

 Copy over the web directory to your esxi host with